open-cloud/open-cloud.github.io.old/1_user.md

 slivers can be accessed.
 Section [Getting Started](#getting-started) explains how to use this configuration information to access (e.g., ssh into) the slivers instantiated for a slice.

+Note that slices intially created through the Tenant view may also be managed through the Developer view.
+The reverse is true as long as the slice is instantiated only on the ViCCI deployment.

 ###Developer View